princeofdream/picocom/doc/ppcom.1.md

 The "show program options" command (**C-v**), as well as the commands that change program options (**C-b**, **C-u**, **C-d**, **C-f**, etc) print messages showing the current values (or the new values, if they were changed) for the respective options.
-If picocom determines that an actual serial-port setting differs from the current value of the respective option (for whatever reason), then the value of the option is shown followed by the value of the actual serial-port setting in
+If ppcom determines that an actual serial-port setting differs from the current value of the respective option (for whatever reason), then the value of the option is shown followed by the value of the actual serial-port setting in